Please

 Left, the original Krebs and Schulz Syosset Garage, c.
 1930s;

-center, the new Krebs and Schulz Syosset Garage under construction;
+center, the new Krebs and Schulz Syosset Garage under

 Right, the new Syosset Garage at night c.
 1937